-If you’re considering weight loss surgery, determining whether your insurance plan will cover your procedure is an important first step.
+If you’re considering weight loss surgery, also known as bariatric surgery, determining whether your insurance plan will cover your procedure is an important first step.
 Many insurance plans will cover weight loss surgery.
 However, individual policies may differ in their requirements and coverage.
 Use this guide to find out if your insurance will cover your procedure, and what to do if it does not.

 Is Morbid Obesity or Obesity Covered by Your Individual Policy